Patient-Centered Medical Homes

 By moving to a system where primary care and prevention are the foundations of medical practices and one in which providers are paid for improving the health of their patients and clients through measurable outcomes, we can finally get our health care spending under control and give Ohioans the quality of care and information they need to increase their level of health at every stage of life.

-Joint Principles of the Patient-Centered Medical Home
+Features of a Medical Home

-Contact the PCMH program at PCMH@odh.ohio.gov.
+Contact the PCMH program with questions at PCMH@odh.ohio.gov.